 Our program was one of the first at the ANU, and certainly the first Tibetan program worldwide to be offered with an entirely online option.
 Our first-year program is based on ‘‘Introduction to the Tibetan Language’’ (ANU Press), a well-designed multi-media introductory eTextbook.
 Each week, students work through the eTextbook lesson, which includes reading, writing and speaking exercises, before meeting for a 1.5 hour workshop each week.
 During the online classes, we review the week's material, talk, and compose together.
 Our teacher is a native Tibetan who has rich experiences in teaching Tibetan to non-Tibetan students.
 Currently, we are working on a program for second year students.
 Our program is available to any ANU student, or to external students and interested members of the public through Open Universities Australia.

 Undergraduate courses Tibetan 1 and Tibetan 2.
-See ANU Programs and Courses for postgraduate offers and study options for Major, Minor and Specialisations.
+See ANU Programs and Courses for study options.
 See Open Universities Australia for studying Tibetan 1-2 as subject.

 The School of Culture, History and Language places a unique emphasis on in-country experience.
 For more information on exchange programs and in-country language opportunities, visit the ANU global programs or enquire email@example.com.